ts-kim/RevIN/README.md

 ```

 ### Baselines
-We updated the training and evaluation codes for [Informer](https://github.com/zhouhaoyi/Informer2020).
+We updated the training and evaluation codes for the baselines, [Informer](https://github.com/zhouhaoyi/Informer2020) and [SCINet](https://github.com/cure-lab/SCINet).
-Please see the [`baselines/Informer2020`](https://github.com/ts-kim/RevIN/tree/master/baselines/Informer2020) forder.
+Please see the [`baselines`](https://github.com/ts-kim/RevIN/tree/master/baselines) forder.
-The codes for other baselines will also be made available shortly.

 ## Citation